Federal Tuition Assistance

 The College Navigator is a consumer tool that provides school information about tuition and fees, retention and graduation rates, use of financial aid, student loan default rates, and features a cost calculator and school comparison tool.

-The Financial Aid Shopping Sheet is a model financial aid award letter designed to simplify the information that prospective students receive about college costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.
-For a personalized Financial Aid Shopping Sheet, log in to E-Services with your StarID and password, then click on the "Financial Aid" link.
+The College Financing Plan is a model financial aid award letter designed to simplify the information that prospective students receive about college costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.
+For a personalized College Financing Plan, log in to E-Services with your StarID and password, then click on the "Financial Aid" link.
 Additional information about Normandale tuition, fees, and financial aid information is found on our website.

 The Paying for College website contains a tool that can be used by prospective students to compare detailed financial information for up to three schools at a time.
 This site also includes general information about financial aid and financial literacy.

-The designated point of contact for servicemembers is the Military-Connected & Veterasns Advisor, Lori York.
+The designated point of contact for servicemembers is the Military-Connected & Veterans Advisor, Lori York.

 If you are receiving Tuition Assistance (TA) and are seeking access to disability counseling, contact the Office for Students with Disabilities.